Tasu/EpDB2UG/README.md

 ##EpDB2UG

-This package is a utility tool to convert EupathDB GFF3 output with sequence to the genbank format file for UGENE (annotated seqeuence file).
+This package is a utility tool to convert EupathDB GFF3 output with sequence to the genbank format file for UGENE (annotated sequence file).

 ##get started w/o reading manual
 please copy and paste scripts below in notepad or RStudio, edit and run in R console.